Computing untwisted Dijkgraaf-Witten invariants for arborescent links: Introduction

 DW theory not only has theoretical importance since it is one of the first rigorously constructed TQFTs, but also is practically interesting because of its relation with fundamental group.
-The fundamental group of a manifold, as a noncommutative object, encodes much topological information of the manifold, but at the same time, is often hard to handle.
-The DW invariant of a manifold, however, can extract partial information of its fundamental group.
+The fundamental group of a manifold $M$, as a noncommutative object, encodes much topological information of $M$, but at the same time, is often hard to handle.
+The DW invariant of $M$, however, can extract partial information on $\pi_1(M)$.

-In general, enumeration of homomorphisms from a group $G$ to finite groups is usually helpful to understand the group $G$.
-For example, the old topic of counting finite-index subgroups of a finitely generated group $G$ is directly related to counting homomorphisms from $G$ to symmetric groups, see \cite{Counting, arranglement}; the Hall invariant of a group $G$, which counts epimorphisms from $G$ onto finite groups, dates back to \cite{Hall1} and also has its own interests \cite{Hall2, arranglement}.
+In general, enumeration of homomorphisms from a group $G$ to finite groups is usually helpful for understanding $G$.
+For example, the classical topic of counting finite-index subgroups of a finitely generated group $G$ is directly related to counting homomorphisms from $G$ to symmetric groups, see \cite{Lu95, Su01}; the Hall invariant, which counts epimorphisms from $G$ onto a finite group, dates back to \cite{Ha36} and also has its own interests \cite{MS02, Su01}.

-When $G$ is the fundamental group of some manifold $M$, homomorphisms from $G$ to finite groups have additional topological meanings.
-In dimension 2, people studied existence and enumeration problems on surface coverings by counting homomorphisms from surface groups to finite groups, see \cite{covering1, covering2, covering3}; analogous results in dimension 3 are \cite{Mednykh} and the author's work \cite{CHM}.
-In knot theory, there are good reasons that people should pay attention to homomorphisms from $\pi_{1}(K):=\pi_{1}(S^{3}-N(K))$ to finite groups.
-It was shown in \cite{knotcol} that all finite quandle invariants can be expressed in terms of, for appropriate finite group $\Gamma$ and various commuting elements $x,y$ of $\Gamma$, the numbers $N_{\Gamma}(x,y)$ of homomorphisms $\pi_{1}(K)\rightarrow\Gamma$ sending the meridian and the longitude to $x$ and $y$, respectively; it was also pointed out that such enumeration is helpful to somehow keep track of the knot group since the knot group is residually finite.
-For a knot $K$, $\textrm{DW}^{0}_{3,\Gamma}(S^{3}-N(K))$ is a vector whose components are exactly those $N_{\Gamma}(x,y)$.
+When $G=\pi_1(M)$, homomorphisms from $G$ to finite groups have additional topological meanings.
+In dimension 2, people studied existence and enumeration problems on surface coverings by counting homomorphisms from surface groups to finite groups, see \cite{Jo95, PP06, Tu09}.
+But in 3-dimension, till now, besides \cite{LM00} and the author's work \cite{Ch12-1}, there are few such results.
+In knot theory, for a knot $K\subset S^3$, there are good reasons for paying attention to homomorphisms from $\pi(K):=\pi_{1}(E_K)$ (where $E_K$ is the complement of a tubular neighborhood of $K$) to finite groups.
+It was shown in \cite{Ei07} that all finite quandle invariants can be expressed in terms of the numbers $N_{\Gamma}(x,y)$ of homomorphisms $\pi(K)\rightarrow\Gamma$ sending the meridian and the longitude to $x$ and $y$, respectively, for appropriate finite group $\Gamma$ and various pairs $(x,y)\in\mathfrak{P}_\Gamma:=\{(x,y)\colon xy=yx\}$; it was also pointed out that such enumeration is helpful to somehow keep track of the knot group since the knot group is residually finite.
+In fact the DW invariant of $E_K$ is a specific vector comprising exactly the numbers $N_{\Gamma}(x,y)$.